table of contents Table of contents

-Users normally access most website functionality through clicks, keystrokes etc. Playwright and Puppeteer allow us to replicate these events by referencing elements on the page using CSS selectors.
+Users normally access most website functionality through clicks, keystrokes etc. Playwright allows us to replicate these events by referencing elements on the page using User-first Selectors.

 Clicking